 - summer between 1st & 2nd academic years: conduct field research;

 - 2nd academic year: complete formal course work, take oral preliminary exam;

 - summer between 2nd & 3rd academic years: analyze data, write and defend dissertation, & submit journal manuscripts.

-Financial support for graduate students in Geosciences takes three basic forms: (1) teaching assistantships (TA) are awarded competitively on the basis of GPA and GRE scores, and are available primarily to students with sufficient background to teach lab sections in introductory geology, as well as geomorphology; (2) research assistantships (RA) are awarded on the basis of faculty research grant funds – that is, if we have research grant funding available for a student, then you may receive this funding, with the understanding that your thesis/dissertation research would be based on some portion of the originally proposed research; and (3) scholarships are limited, but available (scholarships are usually awarded in combination with a teaching or research assistantship for the second and subsequent years).
+Financial support for graduate students in Geosciences takes three basic forms: (1) teaching assistantships (TA) are awarded competitively on the basis of undergrad (and for PhD applicants, grad) GPA , and are available primarily to students with sufficient background to teach lab sections in introductory geology, as well as geomorphology; (2) research assistantships (RA) are awarded on the basis of faculty research grant funds – that is, if we have research grant funding available for a student, then you may receive this funding, with the understanding that your thesis/dissertation research would be based on some portion of the originally proposed research; and (3) scholarships are limited, but available (scholarships are usually awarded in combination with a teaching or research assistantship for the second and subsequent years).
 Funding availability varies greatly from year to year, depending on the number of teaching assistantships that are being vacated by graduating students, and our research funding.
 We only accept students for whom we can guarantee some level of funding.
 If you are admitted with a TA or an RA, we guarantee two years of funding for an MS student and three years of funding for a PhD student.
 Colorado State University waives out-of-state tuition for the first year that a graduate student is supported as a teaching or research assistantship.
 Students can establish residency in Colorado during that first year, and then qualify for in-state tuition in subsequent years.
 TA funding also includes a waiver of in-state tuition.
 RA funding may include in-state tuition, but this depends on the funding source.
 Students typically have to cover university fees on their own.